Remote Access to Your Application

 The OpenShift Web Console also provides a convenient way to access a terminal session on the container without having to use the CLI.

-In order to access a pod’s terminal via the Web Console, go to the Topology view in the Developer Perspective, click the parksmap
+In order to access a pod’s terminal via the Web Console, go to the Topology view in the Developer Perspective, click the parksmap entry, and then click on the Pod.

 Once you are viewing the information for the selected pod, click on the Terminal tab to open up a shell session.